netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 ## Configuration

-Edit the `charts.d/sensors.conf` configuration file using `edit-config` from the Netdata [config directory](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md), which is typically at `/etc/netdata`.
+Edit the `charts.d/sensors.conf` configuration file using `edit-config`:

 ```bash
 cd /etc/netdata   # Replace this path with your Netdata config directory, if different